Carleman estimates for geodesic X-ray transforms: Introduction

 {\bf Methods and analogies.} The starting point of the Carleman estimate is a well-known $L^2$ energy identity on $SM$ called {\it Pestov identity}.
 If $u \in C^{\infty}(SM)$, there is a splitting (induced by the Sasaki metric and the Levi-Civita connection)

 The basic energy identity for $P:=\vd X$ reads \cite[Proposition 2.2]{PSU_hd}

 where $R(x,v):\{v\}^{\perp}\to \{v\}^{\perp}$ is the operator determined by the Riemann curvature tensor $R$ of $(M,g)$ by $R(x,v)w=R_{x}(w,v)v$.
 An important observation of the present paper is that \eqref{eq:pestov} {\it localizes in frequency}.
-By this we mean that it is possible to recover \eqref{eq:pestov} by summing in $l$ the identity \eqref{eq:pestov} applied to functions $u\in \Omega_{l}$.
+By this we mean that it is possible to recover \eqref{eq:pestov} by summing in $\l$ the identity \eqref{eq:pestov} applied to functions $u\in \Omega_{\l}$.
 This was observed in \cite{PSU_hd} for $d=2$, but here we prove it for all dimensions.
 This fact paves the way for the proof of the Carleman estimates: by multiplying the frequency localized estimates by suitable weights, adding them up and using negative curvature to absorb errors we are able to derive the desired inequality.

-There are several interesting analogies between the methods in this paper and classical methods for elliptic operators.
-In particular, in some of our applications the geodesic vector field $X$ behaves in a somewhat similar fashion as the standard Laplacian in $\mR^n$.
-For instance, we can consider the operator $P = -\Delta + V$ in a bounded domain $\Omega \subset \mR^n$, with potential $V \in L^{\infty}(\Omega)$.
-As explained in Section \ref{sec_analogies}, in standard energy methods for $P = -\Delta + V$ the positivity conditions $V \geq 0$ or $V > -\lambda_1$ (where $\lambda_1$ is the first Dirichlet eigenvalue for $-\Delta$ in $\Omega$) appear.
-Moreover, in the absence of such positivity conditions, one can employ the method of Carleman estimates as a replacement for standard energy methods to obtain uniqueness results.

-It turns out that for the very different operator $P = \vd X$ on $SM$ that appears in the Pestov identity and (implicitly) in our Carleman estimates, there are direct analogues of the above properties.
-These are summarized in the following table, where $K$ denotes sectional curvature:

-In particular, the curvature $-R$ somehow plays the role of the potential $V$.
-An analogue of the Carleman estimates approach for uniqueness in elliptic equations has so far been missing in the case of X-ray transforms (the reasons why this is a difficult problem and why the PDE related to X-ray transforms are not covered by the standard theory of Carleman estimates are explained in detail in Section \ref{sec_analogies}).
-The results in this paper represent the first progress in this direction.
+The localization in frequency has recently been applied in \cite{PS_MZ} to give a sharp stability estimate for tensor tomography in non-positive curvature.